 Guides: Local guides were born and raised on these waters.
 They speak both English and Spanish.
 You'll fish with a new guide each day.

-Fishing Equipment is not included, mainly for fly fishing.
+Fishing Equipment is not included.
+Fly rods and reels are available with advance notice.
 Lures are welcome.
 A gear and tackle list is provided in our confirmation packet.

 Getting to the Liveaboard: